Owatonna, Minnesota: National Farmers Bank

 In the middle of Owatonna's downtown is the National Farmer's Bank, widely recognized as one of the premier examples of the Prairie School of architecture in America.
 Designed by Louis Sullivan, the building was finished in 1908 and features gold leaf arches, stained-glass windows, and nouveau Baroque art designs, all still in pristine condition.
 It is a national landmark on the National Register of Historic Places and functions as a branch of Wells Fargo Bank.

 State School Museum

 The State School Museum is at West Hills on the grounds of the former Minnesota State School for Dependent and Neglected Children.

 Sports

-The Steele County Blades is a junior hockey team that plays at Four Seasons Center and is a member of the MN Junior Hockey League.
+The Steele County Blades is a junior hockey team that plays at Four Seasons Center and is a member of the Minnesota Junior Hockey League.
 Although having a similar name and logo, this team is unrelated to the former Southern Minnesota Express, which relocated to Michigan to become the Motor City Machine.
-The Express began play in the 2008-2009 season, and completed its final season in March 2011.
+The Express began play in the 2008–2009 season, and completed its final season in March 2011.